richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 ###### New Garbage Collection Service

-The logic of the actions to take when a cluster is created or deleted will be contained in a new garbage collection (gc_service) service.

 For cluster creation there will be a **Reconcile** function.
-The purpose of this function is to determine if the cluster should be garbage collected and mark the infra cluster object accordingly.

-As mentioned previously a cluster will be garbage collected if either of these are true:

-- the `aws.cluster.x-k8s.io/external-resource-gc` annotation is absent
-- the `aws.cluster.x-k8s.io/external-resource-gc` and its value is set to **true**

-If the infra cluster is to be garbage collected (i.e. it satisfies one of these rules) then a new finalizer will be added (5) to the infra cluster called `awsexternalresourcegc.infrastructure.cluster.x-k8s.io`.
+Its purpose is to add a new finalizer (5) to the infra cluster called `awsexternalresourcegc.infrastructure.cluster.x-k8s.io` which marks it as a cluster that should be considered for garbage collection when its deleted.
+Whether a cluster actually needs to be garbage collected will be determined at cluster deletion time.

+By adding the finalizer we are stating that infra cluster has external resources that need deleting before the infra cluster object is deleted. the external resources in our case are the AWS resources created by the CCM of the workload cluster.

 This new finalizer will be persisted via the existing patching of the infra cluster (6).

-> NOTE: you will be able to check if a cluster is marked for garbage collection by looking at the finalizers on `AWSCluster` or `AWSManagedControlPlane`.

 ##### Cluster Deletion